[Solved] Android USB Device Not Recognized But Charging Error

 Step 6: Disconnect & reconnect your Android again.

-Step 7: Allow your windows to re-install the Android drivers again on your machine.
+Step 7: Allow your Windows to re-install the Android drivers again on your machine.

 At this time, try to connect your smartphone to the computer and check if the problem is fixed.

-Trick #6: Enable The Aeroplane Mode
+Trick #7: Enable The Aeroplane Mode

 Several users have conveyed that their issue gets resolved once they try to connect the mobile device by turning on the Aeroplane mode.

 Occasionally, by applying this simple method, you can easily connect your smartphone.
-And, then your windows get start recognizing the phone successfully.
+And, then your windows start recognizing the phone successfully.
+When you’re done, and then disable the Airplane mode to connect accordingly.

-Trick #7: Update Your PC or Android Phone To Latest Version
+Trick #8: Update Your PC or Android Phone To Latest Version

 Hence, if there is any new update available, simply install it.

-Trick #8: Enable the ODIN mode
+Trick #9: Enable the ODIN mode

 Note: Before applying this solution, do not forget to take the backup of your important files such as audios, videos, contacts, photos, etc.